-Ming Lu works across sculpture, installation, performance, porcelain, and embroidery to examine how power becomes naturalized through image, ornament, and repetition.
-Growing up within structures where political and mythic iconography shaped everyday visual experience, she approaches collective memory not as distant history, but as lived environment.
+Ming Lu works across sculpture, installation, performance, porcelain, and embroidery to examine how power and myth become naturalized through image, ornament, objects, and repetition.
+Growing up within environments where political and mythic iconography shaped everyday visual experience, she approaches collective memory not as distant history, but as a lived condition.

-Rather than opposing tradition to contemporaneity, Lu treats traditional Chinese craftsmanship as a carrier of authority and myth.
-Through labor-intensive, deliberately imperfect processes, she reactivates porcelain, embroidery, and decorative motifs as sites where ideology, heroism, and gender are aestheticized and normalized.
-Symbols of emperors, revolutionary figures, legendary characters, and popular media coexist within dense ornamental fields, where sacred imagery gradually dissolves into pattern.
+Rather than opposing tradition to contemporaneity, Lu treats traditional Chinese craftsmanship as a carrier of authority, memory, and cultural transmission.
+Through labor-intensive, deliberately imperfect processes, she reactivates porcelain, embroidery, and decorative forms as sites where ideology, heroism, gender, and mythology are aestheticized and normalized.
+Symbols of emperors, revolutionary figures, legendary characters, and popular media coexist within dense ornamental fields, where sacred imagery gradually dissolves into pattern and object.

 A recurring strategy in her practice is role-play and transformation.
-By inserting herself into historical or heroic archetypes, Lu reveals the performative structure underlying masculinity, leadership, and mythic authority.
+By inserting herself into historical, mythological, and heroic archetypes, Lu reveals the performative structures underlying masculinity, leadership, and authority.
 Similarly, her engagement with femininity resists simple empowerment narratives; instead, she exposes how female figures circulate within grand historical storytelling, simultaneously central and marginal, symbolic yet voiceless.

-Operating between China and Europe, she positions herself neither as insider nor outsider, but as a witness to how power is stylized, inherited, and embodied.
-Her practice invites viewers to consider how myth survives, not through monumentality, but through ornament; not through proclamation, but through repetition.
+Operating between China and Europe, she positions herself neither as insider nor outsider, but as a witness to how power, memory, and mythology are stylized, inherited, embodied, and transmitted.
+Her practice invites viewers to consider how myths survive not only through monuments, but through objects, ornament, repetition, and everyday acts of cultural transmission.

 Education